explosion/spaCy/website/docs/usage/layers-architectures.md

     return model
 ```

-The `classification_layer` could be something simple like a Linear layer
+The `classification_layer` could be something like a Linear layer followed by a
-followed by a logistic activation function:
+logistic activation function:

 > #### config.cfg (excerpt)
 >